females all like beautity in the world , they wish they will not become senescence forever .

 WAIT IT OUT

 A lot of the problem with jewelry shopping abroad is the pressure that comes with it.
 Every little thing you do feels like the last time you’ll ever do it, and when you see a stunning piece of jewelry calling your name, it seems as though if you don’t snap it up immediately, it’ll be gone forever—but this is simply not the case.
-If you’re not entirely sure about a piece of jewelry you’re considering buying, simply walk away and come back a few hours (or days, if your time budget allows) later if the thought of it continues to plague you.
+If you’re not entirely sure about a piece of Custom Name Necklace you’re considering buying, simply walk away and come back a few hours (or days, if your time budget allows) later if the thought of it continues to plague you.
 It’s not worth rushing into the purchase and regretting it later on, and if indeed your chance to buy it is past, it probably wasn’t meant to be anyway.

 You might not feel comfortable haggling in, say, a 5th Avenue glass-counter jewelry megaplex, but in foreign markets, bargaining is the order of the day.
 Chances are that many of the stores you visit display markups in their listed prices with the expectation that customers will attempt to get the price down.
 Therefore, learning to haggle with politeness and finesse is well worth your while.